lqhuang/mode-ng/README.rst

 **WIP** notice.
 Welcome to try it in your programs and feedback!

-Well, here is an another fork for ``mode`` and why.
-Generally, my target is to create an individual and separated repository to develop ``mode`` for next stage/generation.
+Well, here is an another fork for ``mode``.
+Generally, my target is to create an individual and separated repository to develop ``mode`` for next stage/generation and keep rolling forward fastly.

 ``mode`` could be a very potential and powerful framework for various applications.
 So I very care about how ``faust-streaming`` and ``mode-streaming``